Your cart is currently empty!

-6 December 2014
+6 - 31 DECEMBER 2014

 “These intimate mementos of a past irrevocably lost circulate among us, like genealogies and fables of a wandering singer of tales.
-Photographs, dresses, objects severed from their original locale…Much reproduced, enlarged, thematized, embroidered and passed around, they are strands in the web of affiliations we Palestinians use to tie ourselves to our identity and each other.”
+Photographs, dresses, objects severed from their original locale…Much reproduced, enlarged, thematized, embroidered, and passed around, they are strands in the web of affiliations we Palestinians use to tie ourselves to our identity and each other.”

-The family album holds a unique place in the collective history and memory of Palestinians, in the absence of national archives, the multitude of personal albums and photographs embroiders the national narrative, and becomes a precious totem in recalling how life was.
-Out of the photograph unfolds a multitude of stories, anecdotes and memories- recalled and recited, handed down to next generation through oral traditions so as not to be lost or forgotten.
+The family album holds a unique place in the collective history and memory of Palestinians, in the absence of national archives, the multitude of personal albums and photographs embroiders the national narrative and becomes a precious totem in recalling how life was.
+Out of the photograph unfolds a multitude of stories, anecdotes, and memories- recalled and recited, handed down to the next generation through oral traditions so as not to be lost or forgotten.
 The photograph plays a key role in both the preservation and narration of memory, a fragile –temporal object that triggers memories of the past and from which spins the tales of our histories.
-“The silence of the photograph, its promise of visual intimacy at the expense of other senses, makes the eruption of that narrative, the telling of its story all the more poignant.
-For the narration of the photograph will itself become an object of nostalgia.
-Without marking, all ancestors become abstractions.”[ii]
+“The silence of the photograph, its promise of visual intimacy at the expense of other senses, makes the eruption of that narrative, the telling of its story, all the more poignant.
+The narration of the photograph will itself become an object of nostalgia.
+Without marking, all ancestors become abstractions.”

-The artist makes it impossible for us to forget, through revisiting these photographs through his art works that these people, who pose in the paintings, looking at us with their vacant gazes are forever lost to us, departed in death or transformed now with age, The works serve to freeze time, while reminding us that: “Photography is the mirror, more faithful than any actual mirror, in which we witness at every age, our own aging.
-The actual mirror accompanies us through time, thoughtfully and treacherously; it changes with us, so that we appear not to change.”[iii]
+The artist makes it impossible for us to forget, through revisiting these photographs through his artworks, that these people, who pose in the paintings, looking at us with their vacant gazes, are forever lost to us, departed in death or transformed now with age, The works serve to freeze time while reminding us that: “Photography is the mirror, more faithful than any actual mirror, in which we witness at every age, our own aging.
+The actual mirror accompanies us through time, thoughtfully and treacherously; it changes with us so that we appear not to change.”